FHTW-HWSE/projekt-gruppe-20-yadalufi/items/item-7.md

 # Description

 As a user I want to query direct and indirect neighbours of students<br />
-So that contact tracing is possible
+So that contact tracing is possible.

 ## Acceptance criteria